youndon/Sky/app/src/main/java/com/example/sky/lessons/Lesson 4: Layouts in Jetpack Compose.md

 `Scaffold` allows you to implement a UI with the basic Material Design layout structure.
 It provides slots for the most common top-level Material components such as [TopAppBar](https://material.io/components/app-bars-top/), [BottomAppBar](https://material.io/components/app-bars-bottom/), [FloatingActionButton](https://material.io/components/buttons-floating-action-button/) and [Drawer](https://material.io/components/navigation-drawer/).
 With `Scaffold`, you make sure these components will be positioned and work together correctly.

 Based on the generated Android Studio template, we're going to modify the sample code to use `Scaffold`.
-Open `MainActivity.kt` and feel free to remove the `Greeting` and `GreetingPreview` composables as they won't be used.
+Open `com.example.sky.com.example.sky.com.example.sky.MainActivity.kt` and feel free to remove the `Greeting` and `GreetingPreview` composables as they won't be used.

 Create a new composable called `LayoutsCodelab` that we'll be modifying throughout the codelab: